RamtinTJB/Dotfiles/README.md

 These are the key mappings and shortcuts that I use the most often:

-* **,,v** and **,,s**: To quickly open, edit, and source my VIMRC.
+* `,,v` and `,,s`: To quickly open, edit, and source my VIMRC.
 Whenever I feel like I'm repeating my self with a command, it's convenient to use these mappings to add a quick key binding in my VIMRC.
-* **CTRL-u**: Change the word under the cursor to uppercase.
+* `CTRL-u`: Change the word under the cursor to uppercase.
 This is exceptionally helpful when I'm defining constants or header gaurds in my C++ projects (Since they are all uppercase).
-* **,nh** Disable highlighting after search.
+* `,nh`: Disable highlighting after search.
 It's easier to type these than `:nohl` every time.
-* **\s**: This expands into `std::` in C++.
+* `\s`: This expands into `std::` in C++.
 I don't want to make all the names from the standard library visible in my programs.
 That's why this little abbreviation is super handy.

 ### Plugins